TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 The XCLASS declaration must follow the PHP class.
 The format of the XCLASS is very important.
-Please follow the example below, otherwise the :code:`extdeveval` will complain about a missing XCLASS declaration.
+Please follow the example below, otherwise the :code:`extdeveval` extension will complain about a missing XCLASS declaration.

 The XCLASS declaration must include the proper path to the current